talitore/lh3/docs/1_planning/STAGE_GATE_PROMPT_PLAN.md

 Populate design.md:

 Add any architectural thoughts, visual sketches (as markdown code or descriptions), component interactions, or other design considerations worth capturing early.
+Ensure we're adopting the principles of SLC (Simple, Lovable, and Complete), which can be researched @ https://longform.asmartbear.com/slc/.

 Populate uxpilot_prompts.md: